Motorcade protest duo get bail 105 days after arrest

 The bail request for Ms Tantawan was approved on Monday, with a surety of 100,000 baht in cash and a requirement that she wear an electronic monitoring (EM) device, according to Thai Lawyers for Human Rights (TLHR).

-On Tuesday she was taken from the hospital to the Criminal Court to be fitted with the device.
-Lawyers said police were waiting there to arrest her on a new charge.
-They said they were told that she was to be charged with providing support to a man who painted a “No 112” slogan on the wall of the Temple of the Emerald Buddha in Bangkok in March last year.
+On Tuesday, when she was taken from the hospital to the Criminal Court to be fitted with the device, police were waiting there to arrest her on a new charge.
+Lawyers said they were told that she was to be charged with providing support to a man who spray-painted a “No 112” slogan on the wall of the Temple of the Emerald Buddha in Bangkok in March last year.

 After some negotiations, lawyers said the police agreed not to arrest Ms Tantawan, saying she could come and acknowledge the charge at the Phra Ratchawang police station on Friday.